Olevi-id/olevi-marketing-site/src/Olevi-License-Terms.md

 "The Modules", "the Module" in plural or singular refers to a piece of software that is part of or connected to Olevi Software implementation work created and/or owned by the Company.
 A Module can be used as part of the Core Software implementation or as independent product or piece of software within an implementation or deployment.

 "The Updates" refers to change in the Software where previous or older version or versions of the Software code will be brought current from its previous state providing possibly but not necessarily e.g. new features, improvements or fixes to previously implemented features or security improvements or fixes to possibly found limitations or issues in the security of the Software.

+"An Instance" refers to a server that is running the Software.
+When the Software is being run on a cluster environment where multiple nodes may be joined to provide a service, an Instance refers to a logical service component rather than number of nodes or CPU cores that are needed to run the instance.

 "The Company" refers to Olevi Oy company that owns, sells and grants rights and permissions to use the Software.
 The Company develops and manages intellectual property and the Software that it has created or owns.